Al Roker Shares Hip Replacement Update From Hospital, Calls Surgery A ‘Success’

-One of America’s favorite morning television weathermen sent his fan into a panic when he announced on Tuesday that he was to undergo a total hip replacement on Tuesday, but Al Roker seems to be doing well according to a post-surgery Instagram post the TODAY show host made.
+One of America’s favorite morning television weather forecasters sent his fans into a panic when he announced on Tuesday that he was to undergo a total hip replacement on Tuesday.
+However, Al Roker seems to be doing well according to a post-surgery Instagram post the TODAY show host made.

 The popular television personality, who became the regular weather host on TODAY in 1996 when longtime weatherman Willard Scott retired, announced the news on Tuesday’s broadcast of TODAY.
 Roker told the audience that his left hip had been deteriorating for about three months, which led him to decide to get surgery.

-Roker has not told his followers just exactly when he plans to be back on TODAY, but he said he hoped he would only be absent from the popular NBC morning program in less than two weeks.
+Roker has not told his followers just exactly when he plans to be back on TODAY, but he said he hoped he would only be absent from the popular NBC morning program less than two weeks.

 Roker took to Instagram to update fans following his Wednesday morning procedure.